Jarred Kelenic Player Props: Mariners vs. Yankees

 Jarred Kelenic At The Plate

-- Kelenic has 52 hits to go with a slugging percentage of .524, both of which rank first among Seattle hitters this season.
+- Kelenic leads Seattle with 54 hits and a team-best slugging percentage of .524.

-- Among the qualifying hitters in MLB play, his batting average ranks 47th, his on-base percentage ranks 78th, and he is 18th in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 39th in batting average, 69th in on-base percentage, and 16th in slugging.

-- Kelenic has picked up an RBI in 41.2% of his games this season, with more than one RBI in 7.8% of his games.
-He has also produced three or more runs in one contest.
+- Kelenic has had an RBI in 21 games this season (40.4%), including four multi-RBI outings (7.7%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.